AdobeDocs/experience-manager-65.en/help/assets/assets-3d.md

 See also [Previewing assets using the software interface.](/help/assets/previewing-assets.md)

-**To view and interact with a 3D asset inside a 3D Media component**
+**To view and interact with a 3D asset inside a 3D Media component:**

 1. While a web page is in **[!UICONTROL Edit]** mode, do either one of the following: